- The Baha’i Faith

 - Spiritual life

-The Baha’i Faith has been part of the fabric of Australian society for almost a century.
+The Baha’i Faith has been part of the fabric of Australian society for the past century.

 The history of the Baha’i Faith in Australia began in 1920 with the arrival in Sydney of John Henry Hyde Dunn and Clara Dunn.
 Mr Dunn (1855-1941) was an Englishman and Mrs Dunn (1869-1960) was raised in Canada by Irish parents.
 Both had become Baha’is in the United States in the early twentieth century.